 Because of the increasing prevalence of various consulting and extramural activities, however, and in view of the inherent problems relating to these, the following guiding principles and policies have been established to prevent conflicts of interest, interference with University functions, or unethical practices:

 The major criteria to be used in determining whether a particular extramural activity shall be encouraged or permitted are:

 The effect of the activity on the individual and the University, professionally and academically.

 The extent to which the activity will complement the University’s programs or interfere with the effective discharge of the faculty member’s responsibilities to the University.
 These responsibilities include not only formal classroom and laboratory activities but also such other duties as student counseling, committee work, preparation of scholarly publications, and continued professional development.

 It is the responsibility of the department head/chair and dean or director to exercise judicious control of consulting activities so that no University functions are neglected.
-It is the faculty member’s responsibility to ensure that his or her teaching is covered during the approved consulting period.
+It is the faculty member’s responsibility to ensure that their teaching is covered during the approved consulting period.